jacsierj93/valcro-backend/readme.md

 in angular-material.js comment line 18000 for disabled return focus after close sidenav
  #code:triggeringElement && triggeringElement.focus();
-this is because cause errors on close notifications
+this is because cause errors on close notifications in angular-material.js line 18019 change function onKeyDown(ev) for return always true this disabled close sidenav when key ESC is pressed

 ## Official Documentation